 Employment and the Workforce

-- Since 2016, millennials remain the largest workforce generation and are set to make up three-quarters of the workforce by 2025.
+- Since 2016, millennials remain the largest workforce generation.
+Projections suggest that millennials will to make up three-quarters of the workforce by 2025.
 (Forbes)

 Based on these small business statistics and trends, you can see that SMBs are a thriving sector with a significant contribution to the economy and servicing the community.